 Justice is another important ethical principle in the context of the internet.
 The widespread availability of the internet is frequently noted, but not everyone has easy, affordable, and reliable access to it.
 This disparity can occur for several reasons, including poor infrastructure, the costs of access or equipment, or lack of internet technology or health literacy.
 If only those with certain incomes can access "free" health information, websites can unfairly or unjustly give preferential prominence to the health concerns of those with higher incomes and neglect the concerns of those with lower incomes.
 Some attempts have been made to counteract these tendencies.
-For example, while Wikipedia medical content is still skewed towards English, a collaboration with Translators without Borders is helping to ensure articles are available in a wider range of languages.9 information on the internet.20 It does this via a code of conduct that provides HONcode certification to websites that agree to adhere to these ethical standards.
-Each year, websites need to be re-evaluated and recertified, although HON does not evaluate the quality of the information on the website.21 HONcode certification is widely used as an indicator of higher-quality information, for which some independent research has found supportive evidence.22 However, researchers have found that some websites displaying HONcode certification were not in compliance with all of the code's principles,22 and another study found a weak correlation between HONcode certification and the quality of website health information.3
+For example, while Wikipedia medical content is still skewed towards English, a collaboration with Translators without Borders is helping to ensure articles are available in a wider range of languages.

+Other practical approaches to addressing quality include ways to credential health websites.
+The Health on the Net Foundation (HON) is a Swiss nongovernmental organization seeking to improve the reliability and credibility of health and medical information on the internet.
+It does this via a code of conduct that provides HONcode certification to websites that agree to adhere to these ethical standards.
+Each year, websites need to be re-evaluated and recertified, although HON does not evaluate the quality of the information on the website.
+HONcode certification is widely used as an indicator of higher-quality information, for which some independent research has found supportive evidence.
+However, researchers have found that some websites displaying HONcode certification were not in compliance with all of the code's principles, and another study found a weak correlation between HONcode certification and the quality of website health information.